DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Abstract

 \section{Abstract}

-In recent multimodal research, the diffusion paradigm has emerged as a promising alternative to the autoregressive paradigm (AR), owing to its unique decoding advantages.
-However, due to the capability limitations of the base diffusion language model, the performance of the diffusion vision language model (dVLM) still lags significantly behind that of mainstream models.
-This leads to a simple yet fundamental question: Is it possible to construct dVLMs based on existing powerful AR models?
-In response, we propose \textbf{\thename}, a dVLM family that could be translated from any powerful AR models.
-Through simple fine-tuning, we successfully adapt AR pre-trained models into the diffusion paradigm.
+Diffusion-based decoding has recently emerged as an appealing alternative to autoregressive (AR) generation, offering the potential to update multiple tokens in parallel and reduce latency.
+However, diffusion vision language models (dVLMs) still lag significantly behind mainstream autoregressive vision language models.
+This is due to the scarcity and weaker performance of base diffusion language models (dLLMs) compared with their autoregressive counterparts.
+This raises a natural question: Can we build high-performing dVLMs directly from existing powerful AR models, without relying on dLLMs?
+We propose \textbf{\thename}, a family of dVLMs obtained by translating pretrained AR models into the diffusion paradigm via an efficient diffusion finetuning procedure that changes the training objective and decoding process while keeping the backbone architecture intact.
+Through an efficient diffusion finetuning strategy, we successfully adapt AR pretrained models into the diffusion paradigm.
 This approach yields two key observations: (1) The paradigm shift from AR-based multimodal models to diffusion is remarkably effective.
-(2) Direct conversion of an AR language model to a dVLM is also feasible, achieving performance competitive with LLaVA-style visual-instruction-tuning.
-Further, we introduce a block-decoding design into dVLMs that supports arbitrary-length generation and KV cache reuse, achieving a significant inference speedup.
-We conduct a large number of experiments.
-Despite training with \textbf{less than 5\% of the data} required by prior methods, \thename~achieves a comprehensive performance improvement-\textbf{a 34.4\% gain} on the MMMU-Pro (vision) bench and \textbf{37.5\% gain} on the MME (Cog.) bench-alongside a \textbf{2× inference speedup}.
+(2) Direct conversion of an AR language model to a dVLM is also feasible, achieving performance comparable to that of the same AR model finetuned with standard autoregressive visual instruction tuning.
+To enable practical open-ended generation, we further integrate block decoding, which supports arbitrary-length outputs and KV-cache reuse for faster inference.
+Our experiments demonstrate that despite training with \textbf{less than 5\% of the data} required by prior methods, \thename~achieves a comprehensive performance improvement, with \textbf{a 34.4\% gain} on the MMMU-Pro (vision) benchmark and \textbf{37.5\% gain} on the MME (Cog.) benchmark, alongside a \textbf{2× inference speedup}.
 The model and code are released at \url{https://github.com/hustvl/DiffusionVL}.